In a previous post, I suggested 10 reasons why you might have and use business cards for your crafting shop or business.

 Montage of pictures of products

-A mini project using the sellers supplies
+A mini project using the seller’s supplies

-Links to Youtube tutorials
+Links to YouTube tutorials

-Most business cards get thrown away and never referred to.
-To give yours the best chance of being kept by a potential customer, and used to contact you, requires making sure it contains all the information the contact needs, looks good and stands out from the crowd.
+Be sure it contains all the information the contact needs, looks good and stands out from the crowd.